Who Gets One & What to Expect

 Theology involves the study of religious beliefs, God, and Scripture.
 Many people dedicate their lives to theology through ministry.
 Some choose to earn a Ph.D. in the subject, allowing them to commit years of their life researching their passion.
 Plus, it prepares them for a job in academia so they can continue to learn about theology.

 Aspiring professors can look forward to entering a profession with significant job growth.
-The Bureau of Labor Statistics (BLS) projects that jobs for postsecondary teachers will grow 11% from 2018-28, which is much faster than average.
+The Bureau of Labor Statistics (BLS) projects that jobs for postsecondary teachers will grow 8% from 2022-2032, which is faster than average.

 Use this guide to learn more about a doctorate in theology, including possible curriculum, post-graduation job prospects, and the reasons for pursuing a Ph.D. in theology online.